A World Bridge® Labs

 NASA World Wind is a free, open source API for a virtual globe.
 World Wind allows developers to quickly and easily create interactive visualizations of 3D globe, map and geographical information.
 Organizations across the world use World Wind to monitor weather patterns, visualize cities and terrain, track the movement of planes, vehicles and ships, analyze geospatial xdata, and educate people about the Earth.

-Site: A World Bridge® at Fei Tian Academy of the Arts
+Site: A World Bridge® at Northern Academy, Middletown, NY

 Project: United Nations Educational, Scientific and Cultural Organization (UNESCO) World Heritage Site

-Description: New York’s Fei Tian Academy of the Arts – A World Bridge® students are making a visit to any UNESCO World Heritage site as easy as it is informative.
+Description: New York’s Northern Academy, Middletown, NY – A World Bridge® students are making a visit to any UNESCO World Heritage site as easy as it is informative.
 While viewing the Earth from space, all World Heritage sites are visible.
 With just a click you zoom from a satellite view right to the World Heritage site, and easily access all the culturally rich information for that site.

 As part of this effort, the students have carefully analyzed all the UNESCO World Heritage site data.
 By cross-checking with multiple quality assurance/quality control (QA/QC) procedures, they have identified and corrected several location errors, where the site is not located where it is supposed to be.